(reading time: 1 hour, 34 minutes)

 “I don’t give a stench about your cre-den-tials,” the woman said, letting her tongue lap at every syllable like a thirsty haund.
 “Your presence is a statement of bad faith.
 You don’t think the money tap’s flowing right.”

 “I admit that I think it’s flowing differently,” Rob conceded.
 “You have noticed that something has changed, have you not?”
 The crowd around them had slowed.
 Many stared at the guard, waiting for her answer.
-There was no way she could deny it, not with far more than her salary swimming at her edges and ten banks’ of tile swarming above them.
+There was no way she could deny it, not with far more than her salary swimming about her silhouette and ten banks’ tile swarming above them.

 “Of course.
 Just an adjustment is all.
 Making things fairer it is.”

 “Adjustments are our lives!”
 Rob declared.
 “Have you ever lost yourself in research?
 It’s all adjustments, details, and minute fluctuations that might just be floaters in our eyes.
 No matter how small the difference, we have to be there to observe it.”

 “Are you saying that?”
 The guard crossed her arms and clicked her tongue against the roof of her mouth.
 She’s unsure if this crack is wide enough.
 If she oversteps her bounds it could be back to whatever dark moist layer she’s risen from.
 Rob stared at the stream of coins as it slithered in front of her neck like a serpont and then disappeared behind her shoulder.
 Our confrontation could have a very different effect.
 We have to lose.